rafonha-IGTI-projects/country-list/README.md

-# country-list
+# Country List and Favorites
-This is an exercise where we create list of countries where you can add or remove your favorite countries.
+This is an exercise from IGTI where you create list of countries where you can add or remove your favorite countries.

 ## Languagues
 HTML, CSS and JavaScript ES6